instantOS/instantos.github.io/docs/terminal.md

 at any time.
 You can also use the mouse by middle clicking on the status bar in the top right.
 The ++super+space++ application launcher can also launch any application in a terminal.
-Press ++shift+"left/right"++ arrow key while using the launcher to switch ti terminal mode.
+Press ++shift+"left/right"++ arrow key while using the launcher to switch to terminal mode.

 ## Copy paste